dentearl/mafTools/mafJoin/README.md

 * <code>mv ABCDEFG.maf.tmp ABCDEFG.maf</code>

 Note that the final join does not have any -treelessRoot options since both incoming mafs are already tree-mafs.

+##Example
+Two mafs are included in the example/ directory and can be joined using the command

+<code>$ mafJoin -treelessRoot1=C -treelessRoot2=C C example/AC.maf example/BC.maf ABC.maf</code>